Duty & Tax Information for Recipients and Shippers

 - The description of the goods on the air waybill or customs documents.

-Below are some examples when the NAFTA rate of duty would not be applicable on a shipment from the U.S.
+Below are some examples when the CUSMA/USMCA/T-MEC rate of duty would not be applicable on a shipment from the U.S. or Mexico.

-- The item was not manufactured in a NAFTA country (i.e., Canada, Mexico, and the U.S.).
+- The item was not manufactured in a CUSMA/USMCA/T-MEC country (i.e., Canada, Mexico, and the U.S.).

-- A valid NAFTA Certificate of Origin was not provided for a commercial shipment valued at CAD$2500 or greater.
+- A signed CUSMA/USMCA/T-MEC Certification of Origin was not provided for a commercial shipment valued at CAD$3300 or greater (electronic signatures are acceptable).

-- A signed statement was not provided on the commercial invoice for a commercial shipment valued at less than CAD$2500.
+- A statement certifying the goods originate from a CUSMA/USMCA/T-MEC country was not provided on the commercial invoice for a commercial shipment valued at less than CAD$3300.

 Agency Agreement for Canadian Importers